-It was a dream come true, as I rode my horse through the green pastures of the Sweet Grass Ranch, north of Big Timber, Montana.
-After living so many years in the US, we were finally experiencing life on a ranch, and we treated ourselves with a weeklong stay of Montana cattle ranching fun.
+It was a dream come true as I rode my horse through the green pastures of the Sweet Grass Ranch north of Big Timber, Montana.
+After living so many years in the US, we were finally experiencing life on a ranch, and we treated ourselves to a weeklong stay of Montana cattle ranching fun.
 Let’s go horseback riding in Montana!

 This post contains affiliate links, which means we receive a percentage if you make a purchase using these links – at no cost to you.
 Our opinions are our own and are not impacted by these partnerships.